What is a Data Subject?

-Data subject refers to any living individual whose personal data is collected, stored, or processed by an organisation.
-Under the UK and EU GDPR, a data subject can be identified through direct or indirect means, such as a name, ID number, location data, or other attributes linked to their identity.
+Under the UK and EU GDPR, the data subject can be identified through direct or indirect means, such as a name, ID number, location data, or other attributes linked to their identity.

-Data subjects have specific rights over how their personal information is handled, ensuring their privacy and control over their own data.
+A data subject has specific rights over how their personal information is handled, ensuring their privacy and control over their own data.

 Data Subject Rights